Chikkaballapur

 Chikkaballapur or Chikkaballāpura is the district headquarters of the newly created Chikkaballapur district in the state of Karnataka, India, which was carved out from Kolar district.
-It is located within 3 km of Muddenahalli (the birthplace of eminent engineer and statesman Sir Mokshagundam Visvesvarayya).
+It is located within 3km of Muddenahalli (the birthplace of eminent engineer and statesman Sir Mokshagundam Visvesvarayya).
 A $400 million Pharmaceutical SEZ is being constructed in Chikkaballapur on 325 acre, the first of its kind in India.
 Furthermore, the noted Traveler Bunglow is being converted into a state-of-the-art bus terminus.
 A new district government headquarters and police headquarters is being constructed at a cost of $5 million.
 In addition, the state government is releasing over $10 million to develop the city and expand underground sanitary systems.
 It is a regional transport and educational hub, and is a major site for grape, grain, and silk cultivation.

 Etymology

 In the regional language, Kannada, the city is pronounced Chikkaballapura.
 "Chikka" in Kannada means "small", while "balla" means the measure to quantify food grains, and "pura" means "town".
 Thus, it is a place where people used to use small measures to quantify the food grains in ancient times.
 The place has always been known as an agricultural center for the region.